jung-kurt/gofpdf/README.md

 support for imported objects and templates.
 Brigham Thompson added support for rounded rectangles.
 Joe Westcott added underline functionality and optimized image storage.
-Benoit KUGLER contributed support for rectangles with corners of unequal radius, and for file attachments and annotations.
+Benoit KUGLER contributed support for rectangles with corners of unequal radius, modification times, and for file attachments and annotations.

 ## Roadmap

+  - Remove all legacy code page font support; use UTF-8 exclusively
   - Improve test coverage as reported by the coverage tool.